RobBEN93/QuantumExactCover-sudoku/README.md

 This repository would offer tools for taking custom, or generating random Sudoku puzzles, encoding them into quantum circuits through [`pytket`](https://tket.quantinuum.com/), and executing them on a simulator/external backend (if sufficiently small).

+Additionally some features for data analysis are included for generating and examining large datasets of Sudoku puzzles and their corresponding quantum resource requirements.

 **All content is a work-in-progress**

 ## Features